The Walking Dead: The Final Season: Transition to Skybound

 On September 21, 2018, Telltale announced they were undergoing a "majority studio closure", laying off nearly all staff and leaving only 25 to complete the studio's remaining obligations.

-The news came as a shock to both developers and voice actors working on the project.
-The voice of Clementine, Melissa Hutchison, said that the cancellation was traumatic and she received the news in the midst of a recording session, which had to be cut short.
+The news came as a shock to both the developers and voice actors working on the project.
+Melissa Hutchison, Clementine's voice actress, said that the cancellation was traumatic and she received the news in the midst of a recording session, which had to be cut short.

 The state of The Final Season was unknown, though other planned studio projects were cancelled.
-The second episode was still released on September 25, 2018, while those within Telltale stated that they were halfway through completing the third episode with the news; they had cleared the narrative with Skybound and had done the first pass of voice work for the episode.
-Telltale stated on September 24, 2018, that the studio has been approached by "multiple potential partners" that want to help bring these two episodes to completion in some manner.
-Until they are able to figure out how the last two episodes will be played out, Telltale asked retailers and digital storefronts to pull sales of the game and the season pass.
+The second episode was still released on September 25, 2018, while those within Telltale stated that they were halfway through completing the third episode when the news broke; they had cleared the narrative with Skybound and had done the first pass of voice work for the episode.
+Telltale stated on September 24, 2018, that the studio was approached by "multiple potential partners" that wanted to help bring these two episodes to completion in some manner.
+Until they were able to figure out how the last two episodes would be played out, Telltale asked retailers and digital storefronts to pull sales of the game and the season pass.

 At that time, Skybound Entertainment, the publishing company that Kirkman started to support licensing of The Walking Dead and other properties, were starting to explore a video game division, and had started a small Skybound Games division led by Ian Howe around five months before Telltale's closure.
 Skybound had already been working closely with Telltale prior to their first The Walking Dead season to help Telltale figure out the type of story they wanted to tell, inspired by the comic book's approach.
 This led to creating the video game series with a focus on a singular character, Clementine.
 In return, Skybound gained an appreciation of what interactive experiences and video games mean alongside all the other venues (comics, television, and so forth) they were exploring, and saw it as an essential element of their "Wheel of Awesome" to extend The Walking Dead and their other properties into other markets.
 The intent of Skybound Games was to work with third-party developers, rather than hosting its own development team.